tobimd/colorparse/README.md

 ### contents:
 - `colorparse.py`: the module, that shall be imported and used as needed
-- `colorparse`: the script to be ran when using *color* on the terminal
+- `colorparse`: the script to be ran when using *colorparse* on the terminal